 How does MoneyGram compare to the other big publicly listed groups?

 MoneyGram’s decline due to the restructuring in its business was expected however, and there are positives within its digital business.
 Another question is how long can Western Union sustain below par growth rates in the sector?
 Its competitors (growing faster) are obviously catching up.

 Looking a little broader, both Visa (who closed their Earthport acquisition this week – more on that below) and Mastercard have giant FX businesses and Mastercard in particular continues to grow strongly.

 We covered PayPal two weeks ago and whilst they don’t give quarterly guidance on FX revenues, their performance across this entire group continues to look strong.

 Xoom, (owned by PayPal) has quietly launched in the UK and Europe.
 This follows its first launch in Canada at the end of last year, Xoom’s first market outside the US.

-Soft launching a corridor is of course par for the course.
+Soft launching a corridor is par for the course.
 Expect a public announcement once any kinks have been ironed out.
-Remitly quietly entered the UK market in the same way back in March 2017 (we covered that too).
+Remitly quietly entered the UK market in the same way back in March 2017.

 Given that PayPal’s acquisition of Xoom closed in 2015, there is some irony that a company called Xoom took four years to launch in Europe.